 ND's map (Figure 6) illustrates how clients primarily enter the PDI: through drop-ins or referrals.
 Referrals were described as primarily occurring by word of mouth, an external referral, an internal referral, or through outreach efforts.
 Interviews with staff aligned with this, reinforcing that word of mouth, outreach efforts, and Serenity Mesa referrals were the primary way new clients found out about the PDI.
 Client referrals were also captured more comprehensively by ND's Apricot data management system.
-ISR's CARA received data on referrals to the PDI, from the beginning of data collection up until data retrieval - December 2018 to July 21st, 2021.
+ISR's CARA received data on referrals to the PDI, from December 2018 to July 21, 2021.
 Table 12 details the proportion of referrals from each category of source.
 Process map and staff perceptions were generally supported by the data.
-Eighty-three percent of all client profiles (327 of 395) included information about referral source, and 68 records in total were missing (17.2%).
-ND Staff/Street Outreach, (34.9%), Word of Mouth referrals from peers or other youth (20.8%), School referrals (14.7%), and Serenity Mesa referrals (12.2%) accounted for the vast majority (82.6%) of client induction since 2018.
+Eighty-three percent of all client profiles (327 of 395) included information about referral source.
+ND Staff/Street Outreach, (34.9%), Word of Mouth referrals from peers or other youth (20.8%), School referrals (14.7%), and Serenity Mesa referrals (12.2%) accounted for the vast majority (82.6%) of client inductions since 2018.